My Indoor and Outdoor Photography | Travel and Adventure

 Pattaya Buddha Mountain

-Pattaya Buddha is a combination of Lanna and Sukhothai arts.
-Beside the cliff is a beautiful prayer garden, a large garden landscape for the visitors to meditate.
-The whole area is spacious enough to accommodate maximum number of people visiting the temple mountain.
+The Pattaya Buddha showcases a blend of Lanna and Sukhothai artistic styles.
+Adjacent to the cliff, there’s a lovely prayer garden, providing a spacious landscape for visitors to meditate.
+The entire area is large enough to welcome a significant number of people who come to visit the temple mountain.

 Continue Reading